liangyihuai/Polygon_on_Spark/README.md

-# Polygon-on-Spark
-**This is an algorithms based on Apache Spark, which is for counting all location points which are in the polygon.**
+**An algorithms based on Apache Spark, for counting all location points in a polygon.**
  If you have some big location data (Maybe several TB) and want to count how many of them are inside a polygon.
-This algorithms may be your choice.
+It is may be your choice.

  ***
  ## 1. running the algorithms